ssimsangmin49-creator/ecofriendly-polymer-compounds-incineration/_posts/2026-01-13-application.md

 ## 1. Introduction

-This post analyzes the efficiency of heat recovery during polymer compound incineration processes.
+This blog post presents a relatively inexpensive and convenient way to utilize this incineration technology in low-income countries.

 ## 2. Key Factors

-- Flue gas temperature
-- Heat exchanger design
+- Composition of the incinerator body using refractory bricks
+- Use of solar energy
+- Use of hot water
-- Residence time
+-
 ## 3. Preliminary Observations

 Initial results indicate that optimized airflow